FlaxEngine/FlaxDocs/manual/scripting/cpp/index.md

 ## Setup

-Flax Editor contains in-build C# compiler for scripts but for C\+\+ scripting the platform-dependent toolset is required to be installed in the machine.
+Flax Editor contains a build-in C# compiler for scripts but for C\+\+ scripting the platform-dependent toolset is required to be installed on the machine.
 Every platform uses its own native tools.
 To learn about them see this [page](../../platforms/index.md).
-Below you can learn quickly how to setup depending on your platform.
+Below you can learn quickly how to set it up depending on your platform.

-#### Windows
+### Windows

 * Install **Visual Studio 2019** or 2017 or 2015 ([download](https://visualstudio.microsoft.com/en/vs/community/))
 * Install **Windows 10 SDK** (or Windows 8.1 SDK)
 * Install **Microsoft Visual C++** (v140 toolset or newer)

-#### Linux
+### Linux

 * Install [Visual Studio Code](https://code.visualstudio.com/)
-* Get compiler `sudo apt-get install clang lldb lld` (Clang 6 or newer)
+* Get the compiler `sudo apt-get install clang lldb lld` (Clang 6 or newer)

 ## How to create C++ script?

-By default, new Flax projects have default game module using C# scripting.
+By default, new Flax projects have a game module using C# scripting.
 You can learn more about modules and targets [here](../../editor/flax-build/index.md).
-After installing required tools, open `Source/<module_name>/<module_name>.Build.cs` (i.e. `Source/Game/Game.Build.cs`).
+After installing the required tools, open `Source/<module_name>/<module_name>.Build.cs` (i.e. `Source/Game/Game.Build.cs`).
 This file is a build script for the code module and can specify its build environment and dependencies.
-It contains overriden **Setup(BuildOptions options)** method which performs the module initialization.
+It contains a overriden **Setup(BuildOptions options)** method which performs the module initialization.

 Find the `BuildNativeCode = false` line and change the value to `true` or add the following code at the end of the method: